 - Wash Mutton Keema or Minced Mutton under running water.

-- Marinade it with little Cumin Powder, Red Chili Powder, Salt, Sugar and half Tsp.
-Mustard Oil for an hour.
+- Marinade it with little Cumin Powder, Red Chili Powder, Salt, Sugar and half teaspoon Mustard Oil for an hour.

-- Pressure Cook soaked Yellow Peas with ½ Tsp. salt and ½ Tsp.
-Turmeric Powder and 4 cups of water in medium flame with the vent weight on.
+- Pressure Cook soaked Yellow Peas with ½ teaspoon salt and ½ teaspoon Turmeric Powder and 4 cups of water in medium flame with the vent weight on.

 - Switch the flame off after three whistles coming from the cooker and open the cooker when the pressure drops completely.